Sir Graham Fry - Chairman

-James Fanshawe a chartered accountant and farmer.
+James Fanshawe is a chartered accountant and farmer.
 He was a partner in PriceWaterhouseCoopers for 20 years until his retirement in 2006.
 In partnership with his wife, he is now a livestock farmer of 450 acres of grassland in Northamptonshire with a sucker cow herd of pedigree Beef Shorthorns and a flock of breeding ewes, including rare and native breeds.
 His farm is in a Higher Level Stewardship conservation agreement.
 He also has experience of policy work with DEFRA, meat processing and advisory work for farmers though AHDB Beef and Lamb and the National Beef Association.

 Dr Matt Walpole – Chair of Conservation, Education & Community Committee

 Dr Matt Walpole is a conservation biologist with 20 years post-doctoral experience in conservation research, practice and policy.
 His career in academia and, more recently, in the international NGO sector has combined ecological, economic and social perspectives to improve decision-making from local to global scales.
 This has included work on community engagement and participation in wildlife conservation and reserve management.
 In addition he advises governments and the international community on the implications of biodiversity change.
 He also directed the UK National Ecosystem Assessment to improve understanding of nature’s value to society.
 Matt has lived and worked in Cambridge for the past decade, and in a professional capacity contributes to a range of governance processes including the Steering Committee of the Cambridge Conservation Initiative.
 He is also part of the senior management team at Flora and Fauna International responsible for the performance, strategic growth and sustainability of the organisation.